keboola/developers-docs/extend/generic-extractor/config/index.md

 ## Incremental Output
 The `incrementalOutput` boolean option allows you to turn on incremental loading for loading the extracted data into [Storage](http://help.keboola.com/storage/).
-This flag in no way affects the extraction of data.
+This flag in no way affects the data extraction.
 When `incrementalOutput` is set to `true`, the contents of the target table in Storage will not be cleared.
-Default value is `false`.
-How to configure Generic Extractor to extract data in increments from an API, is described in a [dedicated article](/extend/generic-extractor/incremental/).
+The default value is `false`.
+How to configure Generic Extractor to extract data in increments from an API is described in a [dedicated article](/extend/generic-extractor/incremental/).

 See [example [EX075]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/075-incremental-output).

 ## User Data
 The `userData` option allows you to add arbitrary data to extracted records.
-The `userData` is an object with arbitrary property names.
-The property names will be added as columns to all extracted records from parent jobs, the property values will be the columns values.
+It is an object with arbitrary property names which are added as columns to all records extracted from parent jobs.
+The property values are the columns values.
 It is also possible to use [functions](/extend/generic-extractor/functions/) as `userData` property values.

 The following configuration: